Sentinel Logo

 Document

-Learn about the Document structure, metadata fields, and integrity verification in Sentinel.
+Learn about Document structure, metadata fields, and integrity verification in Sentinel.

 Documents are the fundamental unit of storage in Sentinel.
-Each document is a JSON file containing your data along with metadata for versioning, timestamps, and cryptographic integrity verification.
-This guide explains the document structure and how to work with document metadata.
+Each document is a JSON file containing your data along with metadata for versioning, timestamps, cryptographic integrity verification, and optional digital signatures.
+This guide explains document structure, how to work with document metadata, and how verification works.

 Document Structure